Nikita Gill: Work

 Gill's work was first published when she was 12 years old.
-Gill has published eight volumes of poetry, including Your Soul Is A River (2016), Wild Embers: Poems of rebellion, fire and beauty (2017), Fierce Fairytales: & Other Stories to Stir Your Soul (2018), Great Goddesses: Life lessons from myths and monsters (2019), Your Heart Is The Sea (2019), The Girl and the Goddess (2020), Where Hope Comes From: Poems of Resilience, Healing, and Light (2021), and These Are the Words: fearless versefind your voice (2022).
+She has published eight volumes of poetry, including Your Soul Is A River (2016), Wild Embers: Poems of rebellion, fire and beauty (2017), Fierce Fairytales: & Other Stories to Stir Your Soul (2018), Great Goddesses: Life lessons from myths and monsters (2019), Your Heart Is The Sea (2019), The Girl and the Goddess (2020), Where Hope Comes From: Poems of Resilience, Healing, and Light (2021), and These Are the Words: fearless versefind your voice (2022).
+Her debut novel, Hekate: The Witch (2025), a novel-in-verse published by Little, Brown Books for Young Readers, is a retelling of the Greek myth of Hekate and the first installment in the Goddesses of the Underworld trilogy.
 Her work offers reflections on love, and feminist re-tellings of fairy tales and Greek myths.
 She has been inspired by the works of Sylvia Plath, Maya Angelou and Robert Frost.

-She wrote and performed her debut work for the stage, Maidens, Myths, and Monsters.
+Gill wrote and performed her debut work for the stage, Maidens, Myths, and Monsters.
 She is an ambassador for National Poetry Day.
-Gill has appeared on the BBC, contributing to Woman's Hour on Radio Four, Free Thinking on Radio Three, and BBC Asian Network.
+She has appeared on the BBC, contributing to Woman's Hour on Radio Four, Free Thinking on Radio Three, and BBC Asian Network.

+In October 2025, she published Hekate, a verse novel retelling the myth of the ancient Greek goddess of witchcraft and necromancy.
+Reviewing the book for The Guardian, the publication noted her portrayal of Hekate as a traumatized youth seeking love and belonging rather than a purely sinister deity, highlighting the narrative's focus on power, identity, and complex familial relationships.